rfracer/rfracer/README.md

 ### What I'm focusing on 👨‍💻

-Currently I'm focused on React and Redux.
-In the future I would like to develop my backend skills too!
+Currently I'm focused on TypeScript.
+Next target is Next.JS In the future I would like to develop my backend skills too!